 Select a procedure

-To achieve your circular ambitions you need to stimulate cooperation, both between client and contractor and between contractors in the value chain.
-Stimulate cooperation by focusing on meetings between the various parties: interaction between client and possible contractors to clarify ambitions on the one hand, and interaction between contractors to collaborate on innovation on the other.
+To achieve your circular ambitions, you need to stimulate collaboration, both between client and contractor and between chain partners.
+Use mutual dialogue to stimulate such collaboration.
+The dialogue between client and potential contractors could help to shed light on the ambitions and possible solutions.
+The dialogue between partners in the value chain might encourage them to collaborate on the solution that best contributes to making the ambitions a reality.
 Sitting down together is more likely to create mutual understanding than communicating in writing does.
 Determine the intensity of the interaction based on proportionality: to what extent is the interaction in proportion with your request?

 - Choose a procedure that is proportional to the size of the contract.